-- The program's annual loan repayment rate is 35% or greater. - The program's annual loan payment is 30% or less of discretionary income. - The program's annual loan payment is 12% or less of average annual earnings.
+- The program's annual loan repayment rate is 35 percent or greater. - The program's annual loan payment is - 30 percent or less of discretionary income, or - 12 percent or less of average annual earnings. - The data needed to determine whether a program satisfies these minimum standards are not available to the Department.